There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Most shops will be closed on public holidays, and public transit may run with reduced frequency and capacity.
 Many restaurants and bars will be open, except for Christmas Day, Boxing Day and New Year’s Day.
 Many museums are open on Sundays and some public holidays, but will often be closed on the following Monday.

-In Norway, everyone has the unrestricted right of free access to the countryside, including the national parks.
-Read more about the rights of access.
+In Norway, everyone has the unrestricted right to access the countryside, including the national parks.
+Read more on the right to roam

-We want you to come back, so see our tips on how to stay safe in the mountains, on the seas, or on the roads.
+Before you set out, see our tips on how to stay safe in the mountains, on the seas, and on the road.

 You must be over 18 years to buy tobacco in Norway.

-E-cigarettes that contain nicotine are prohibited in Norway, but can be imported for personal or medical use.
+E-cigarettes that contain nicotine are legal in Norway and can be imported for personal or medical use.
 Citizens from the EU/EEA area can enter the country with a maximum quantity of one year's consumption.
 Citizens from outside the EU/EEA are only allowed to import a quantity that doesn't exceed three months of consumption.
 When importing e-cigarettes that contain nicotine, it's a good idea to bring along documents, such as a prescription or medical certificate that proves that the products were legally bought for personal use.

-You will find storage lockers for your luggage at Oslo S/Oslo Central Station.
-You are welcome to keep your belongings in the lockers at all hours, but you will not be able to access the same lockers when the station is closed between 01:10 am and 04:30 am.
+You will find storage lockers for your luggage at Oslo Central Station.
+You are welcome to keep your belongings in the lockers at all hours, but you will not be able to access the lockers when the station is closed between 01:30 am and 04:30 am.
 Make your payment for the use of storage lockers by cash, Visa or Mastercard.

 All of Norway uses Central European Time (CET), which is one hour ahead of Coordinated Universal Time (UTC+1).